Will Machine Learning be Your Secret Weapon Against Both First- & Third-Party Fraud?

-Advancements in technology have helped create this problem…but they may also provide the solution.
+Advancements in technology have helped create this problem, but they may also provide the solution.
 As some merchants are starting to discover, fraud detection machine learning technology can help stop fraud before it happens in many cases.

-What Is Fraud Detection Machine Learning?
+Fraud Detection & Machine Learning

 Machine learning is often described as “artificial intelligence.”
 This is because it appears to give computers the ability to learn the same way that humans learn.
 In reality, instead of trying to mimic human thinking, machine learning simply compares facts and draws the most logical conclusions.
 So, while machine learning uses AI to operate, not every AI uses machine learning.

 The computer is not literally “thinking” in the same way as a human.
 However, every new bit of information helps refine the algorithm.
 This makes the computer “smarter” in a real sense.